amfahrus/pdfjs-viewer-shortcode/readme.txt

 == Description ==

-Incorporate Mozilla\'s PDF.js viewer into your pages and posts with a simple shortcode.
+Incorporate Mozilla's PDF.js viewer into your pages and posts with a simple shortcode.
 PDF.js is a javascript library for displaying pdf pages within browsers.

 Shortcode Syntax: